Top Wisconsin lawmaker has new plan to find non-citizens on voter rolls

 “We’ve got the legislature, but we don’t have the governor,” Krug added.
 “And last year we lost our Supreme Court to the new liberal majority.
 So I’ve got one lever of power that I get to pull, out of these three.
 So to even get as far as we’re able to get today is a monumental victory.”

-The post Top Wisconsin lawmaker has new plan to find non-citizens on voter rolls appeared first on Nebraska Examiner.
+The post Top Wisconsin lawmaker has new plan to find non-citizens on voter rolls appeared first on Pennsylvania Capital-Star.